miner/herbert/README.md

   example, the `even` constraint is implemented with a test of `integer?` as well as `even?` since the later will throw on non-integer values.
 The default constraints are defined in the var `miner.herbert/default-constraints`.

-## Usage

-The `conform` function with two arguments (the constraint expression and the value to test) returns either a map of bindings for a successful match or nil for a failed match.
-With a single argument (the constraint expresion), the `conform` function returns a function that will execute the match against that constraint.
-This is useful if you need to check the same constraint multiple times.

-For the common case of testing conformation, the `conforms?` predicate takes a constraint expression and a value.
-It returns `true` if the value conforms to the constraint expression, `false` otherwise.

 ## Examples